TheFifthRider/simply-roleplaying-webapp/docs/character/special_abilities.md

 ><i class="fa-solid fa-clock"></i> **Ready for Anything**
 >
->By spending 1 _scrappiness_, you can roll Intuition in the minutes before a fight to Prepare for a battle with an enemy, flashing back to any tricks you may have hidden up your sleeve.
+>By spending 1 _scrappiness_, you can roll Intuition in the minutes before a fight to <i class="fa-solid fa-clock"></i> Prepare for a battle with an enemy, flashing back to any tricks you may have hidden up your sleeve.

 #### Test